LeonisX/yoda-stories-translation-tool/documents/comparison.md

 **Startup screen**:

-Розовые участки показывают, где были звёзды.
+The pink areas show where the stars were.

 ![](images/zones/z000-diff.png)

-Надо понимать, что аналогичное изменение есть и в зоне 0.
+It should be understood that there is a similar change in Zone 0.

 **Tiles**:

-Чтобы уместить весь текст, количество тайлов было увеличено с 2123 до 2126.
+To accommodate all text, the number of tiles has been increased from 2123 to 2126.

-* Изменены: 2090-2108
+* Changed tiles: 2090-2108
-* Новые: 2123-2125
+* New tiles: 2123-2125

-Эти тайлы используются в зонах 76-77.
+These tiles are used in zones 76-77.

-**Zone 72**: исправление идентично версии 1.2
+**Zone 72**: fix identical to version 1.2

 **Zones 76-77**:

 ![](images/zones/076sp.png) ![](images/zones/077sp.png)

-**Zone 236**: исправление идентично версии 1.2
+**Zone 236**: fix identical to version 1.2

-**Zone 407**: исправление идентично версии 1.2
+**Zone 407**: fix identical to version 1.2

-**Zone 472**: исправление идентично версии 1.2*
+**Zone 472**: fix identical to version 1.2*

-На самом деле, если сравнивать добавленные скрипты, то можно увидеть очень много изменений в неиспользуемых аргументах, по сравнению с версией 1.2. Скорее всего это ничего не значащие данные.
+In fact, if you compare the added scripts, you can see, a lot of changes in unused arguments since 1.2.
+Most likely this is meaningless data.

-**Zone 572**: исправление идентично версии 1.2
+* **Zone 572**: fix identical to version 1.2

-**Puzzles**: 100% различие в тесте, но это было ожидаемо.

-**Characters**: различия только в неиспользуемых данных.
+* **Puzzles**: 100% difference in the text, but expected.
+* **Characters**: differences only in unused data.

-**Tile names**: 100% различие в тесте, но это было ожидаемо.
+* **Tile names**: 100% difference in text, but expected.

-**Tile genders**: это новая структура данных, типичная для языков, в которых артикль используется для изменения рода.
+* **Tile genders**: This is a new data structure, typical for languages that use the article to change the gender.

 Spanish version vs German version
 ----------------------

-Несмотря на то, что Германская версия близка к Испанской, у неё есть одно важное отличие - загрузочный экран и Зона 0 не были испорчены. Вероятно, это может указывать на то, что над Испанским переводом работала другая команда, или, Германскую версию собирали раньше.

-Если не обращать внимание на языковые различия, то в остальном эти версии идентичны.
+Despite the fact that the German version is close to the Spanish version, it has one important difference - the loading screen and Zone 0 have not been corrupted.
+This could probably indicate that a different team was working on the Spanish translation, or that the German version was assembled earlier.

+Language differences aside, these versions are otherwise identical.

 **Tiles**:

-В этой версии тайлов на 1 больше, чем в английской.
+This version has 1 more tiles than the English version.

-* Изменены: 2091-2095, 2097-2107
+* Changed: 2091-2095, 2097-2107
-* Новый: 2123
+* New: 2123

-Эти тайлы используются в зонах 76-77.
+These tiles are used in zones 76-77.

 **Zones 76-77**:

 ![](images/zones/076de.png) ![](images/zones/077de.png)

-**Zone 472**: различия среди неиспользуемых аргументов инструкций.
+**Zone 472**: differences among unused instruction arguments.

 T-Rus
 -----

-Основана на версии 1.2 (она же Patch 6)

-Два несущественных изменения в неиспользуемых аргументах действий в зонах 562 и 578. Вероятно, внесены вручную.

-Графика не переведена, а имена тайлов переведены лишь частично.
+Based on version 1.2 (aka Patch 6).

+Two minor changes for unused action arguments in zones 562 and 578.
+Probably manual.

+The graphics are not translated, and the tile names are only partially translated.